jackromo/CNoodle/docs/overview.md

 In an update, each entity is checked along certain criteria, to decide whether to call each event handler function or not on that update.
 Each update function will return a series of update commands, which are all returned together by the entity.
+The update will also give an update command to update the entity's current sprite if appropriate.

 (NB: Each entity is fed a pointer to the main game data struct; this can be read safely without locks, but the struct must not be written to!)